ALIAS The Complete Series Review

 Now the way you light your cigar will determine how it will burn and taste.
 Too much flame will cause the foot to burn and turn black and cause the cigar to have a bitter taste.

-The flame should never touch the cigar, as a matter of fact don't even put the cigar in your mouth yet.
-Hold the cigar in your hand about 1/4" away for the flame turning the cigar so the heat is toasting the edge of the foot.
+The flame should never touch the cigar, as a matter of fact, don't even put the cigar in your mouth yet.
+Hold the cigar in your hand about 1/4" away from the flame turning the cigar so the heat is toasting the edge of the foot.

 You gently begin to draw when you see the smoke rising for the edge of the wrapper on the foot.
 Now continue to gently draw as you turn the cigar to make sure you have an even burn.